miquels/webdavfs/README.md

 ## A FUSE filesystem for WEBDAV shares.

 Most filesystem drivers for Webdav shares act somewhat like a mirror;
-if a file is read then it's cached in its entirety on a local drive, then read from there.
-Writing files is similar; if it's just an update, the whole file is first written then sent back to the webdav server.
+if a file is read it's first downloaded then cached in its entirety on a local drive, then read from there.
+Writing files is similar or even worse- a partial update to a file might involve downloading it first, modifying it, then uploading it again.
 In many cases that is not optimal.

 This filesystem driver behaves like a network filesystem.
-It doesn't cache anything locally, it just sends out reads/writes over the network.
+It doesn't cache anything locally, it just sends out partial reads/writes over the network.

 For that to work, you need partial write support- and unfortunately, there is no standard for that.
 See https://blog.sphere.chronosempire.org.uk/2012/11/21/webdav-and-the-http-patch-nightmare

-There is support in Apache and SabreDav for partial writes, so we detect if it's Apache or SabreDav we're talking to and then use their specific way to partially update files.
+However, there is support in Apache (the webserver, using mod_dav) and SabreDav (a php webserver server library, used by e.g. NextCloud) for partial writes.
+So we detect if it's Apache or SabreDav we're talking to and then use their specific methods to partially update files.

 ## What is working